-The objectives of the Jobs, Land and Economy Program (the Program) are to:
+The objectives of the program are to:

-- support Aboriginal and Torres Strait Islander people to find and remain in sustainable work; - support remote job seekers' work readiness, through community activities and work experience. - foster Indigenous business; - assist Aboriginal and Torres Strait Islander people to generate economic and social benefit from natural and cultural assets, including through the effective and sustainable management of their land; and - assist Aboriginal and Torres Strait Islander people to progress land and sea claims, and township leases under Commonwealth native title and land rights legislation.
+- Support Aboriginal and Torres Strait Islander people to find and remain in sustainable work. - Support remote job seekers' work readiness, through community activities and work experience. - Foster Indigenous business. - Assist Aboriginal and Torres Strait Islander people to generate economic and social benefit from natural and cultural assets, including through the effective and sustainable management of their land. - Assist Aboriginal and Torres Strait Islander people to progress land and sea claims, and township leases under Commonwealth native title and land rights legislation.